A freebie (also known as a lead magnet) is like the front door of any online business.

 Here’s an example of a PDF report I created ages ago with Canva on getting more organic traffic: Sample PDF design using Canva

 If you’re creating a mini course or video course, check out my tutorial on how to create and record great videos online – this will put you on the right track to creating a professional video course.
-If you need nice images, here’s where to find royalty free stock images.
+If you need nice images, here’s where to find royalty free stock images and free feminine styled stock photos.

 If your freebie looks like it was made in the web 1.0 days, readers aren’t gonna associate you as an expert.